Endocrine disorders can result from

 (See also Overview of the Endocrine System Overview of the Endocrine System The endocrine system coordinates functioning between different organs through hormones, which are chemicals released into the bloodstream from specific types of cells within endocrine (ductless)... read more .)

-Hyperfunction of endocrine glands may result from overstimulation by the pituitary but is most commonly due to hyperplasia or neoplasia of the gland itself.
+Hyperfunction of endocrine glands may result from overstimulation by the pituitary whether due to intrinsic pituitary dysfunction or overstimulation of the pituitary by the hypothalamus.
+However, hyperfunction of endocrine glands is most commonly due to hyperplasia or neoplasia of the gland itself.
 In some cases, cancers from other tissues can produce hormones (ectopic hormone production).

 Hormone excess also can result from exogenous hormone administration.
-In some cases, patients take hormones without telling the physician (factitious disease).
+In some cases, patients take nonprescription products that contain hormones and may not know or tell the physician.

 Tissue hypersensitivity to hormones can occur.
 Antibodies can stimulate peripheral endocrine glands, as occurs in hyperthyroidism of Graves disease Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more .
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more .
 Disruption of a peripheral endocrine gland can rapidly release stored hormone (eg, thyroid hormone release in subacute thyroiditis Subacute Thyroiditis Subacute thyroiditis is an acute inflammatory disease of the thyroid probably caused by a virus.
 Symptoms include fever and thyroid tenderness.
 Initial hyperthyroidism is common, sometimes followed... read more ).

 Enzyme defects in the synthesis of a peripheral endocrine hormone can result in overproduction of hormones proximal to the block.
 Finally, overproduction of a hormone can occur as an appropriate response to a disease state.

-Hypofunction of an endocrine gland can result from understimulation by the pituitary.
+Hypofunction of an endocrine gland can result from understimulation by the pituitary whether due to intrinsic pituitary dysfunction or understimulation of the pituitary by the hypothalamus.

 Hypofunction originating within the peripheral gland itself can result from congenital or acquired disorders (including autoimmune disorders, tumors, infections, vascular disorders, and toxins).